Box-Covariances of Hyperuniform Point Processes: Acknowledgements

 \section{Acknowledgements}

-{ We thank Thomas Lebl\'e for bringing up the question of this work and Martin Huesmann for helpful discussions and valuable feedback.
-HS was supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy EXC 2044 - 390685587, Mathematics M\"unster: \emph{Dynamics-Geometry-Structure}.
-JJ has been supported by the DFG priority program SPP 2265 \emph{Random Geometric Systems}.}
+We thank Thomas Lebl\'e for bringing up the question of this work and Martin Huesmann for helpful discussions and valuable feedback.
+Our thanks also go to the anonymous referees for their careful reading and constructive suggestions.
+HS was supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy EXC 2044/2 –390685587, Mathematics M\"unster: \emph{Dynamics-Geometry-Structure}.
+JJ has been supported by the DFG priority program SPP 2265 \emph{Random Geometric Systems}.